Th1ru-M/th1ru-m.github.io/AboutMe.md

 ### **Cognizant Technology Solutions**
 (September 2006 - October 2008)
-- I worked as a Engineer for Network Services & Support Team
+- I worked as Engineer for Network Team
-- Implemented, and managed Cognizant Network infrastructure
+- Implemented, and managed Cognizant Network and Security infrastructure
+- Expertise in Cisco devices such as ASA, VPN Concentrator, NAC, Switches & routers
+- Specialised in routing protocols such as OSPF and BGP

 ### **Network Solutions**
 (February 2005 - August 2006)